-Preparation is key, so before you leave the house again make sure your vehicle has the items you’ll need to change a tire should yours go flat on the road.
-Most, if not all, vehicles come with a jack, lug wrench and a fully inflated spare tire.
+Vehicles should come with a jack, lug wrench and a fully inflated spare tire.
 If your car didn’t come with it, or you decided to take that stuff out so you could have more room for a cooler in the trunk, correct that immediately.

 If you experience a flat tire, the first thing to do is turn your hazard lights on and find a safe spot on the road or highway to pull over.